DavidHe1127/Mr.He_HandBook/DevOps/AWS/APIG/README.md

 - Deploying changes means associate your deployment with a stage.
 - You cannot create a stage without specifying a deployment.
 However you can create a deployment without the stage.
 - Testing feature doesn't hornor authorization/throttling settings.
+- Staged variables are bound to stage not deployments.
+Making changes to variables don't need a re-deployment.

 ### REST API vs HTTP API